adamsilver/fdpb/03-book-a-flight.md

 }
 ```

-The max-height property means the menu will grow up to a maximum height of 12em.
-Once the content inside the menu surpasses that height, users will be able to scroll the menu thanks to the `overflow-y: scroll` property.
-The last (non-standard) property enables momentum scrolling on iOS devices which ensures the scrolling algorithm is consistent on the user's device.
+The `max-height` property works by letting the menu grow up to a maximum height of 12em.
+Once the content inside the menu surpasses that height, users can scroll the menu thanks to the `overflow-y: scroll` property.
+The last property is non-standard and is used to enable momentum scrolling on iOS.
+This ensures scrolling works the same way within our custom control as it does everywhere else.

 #### Clicking An Option

+Clicking or tapping a menu option should perform a number of discrete tasks, but before we get to them, let's discuss how we might listen for the click event.

-Mouse or touch screen users will click or tap an option in the menu to select it.
-The most basic solution involves adding a click event onto each of the options individually, but this isn't ideal for two reasons.
+The most basic approach involves adding a click event onto each of the options individually.
+But this is problematic for two reasons.

-First, there might be hundreds of options in the menu which can impact performance.
-Second, because the options are constantly changing as the user types, we'd need to keep adding and removing events which is computationally intensive and bothersome to manage codewise.
+First, each added event must be stored in memory.
+As there are hundeds of menu items, that means a lot of memory which may impact performance.
+Second, the menu options are constantly being updated as the user types.
+This means events needed to be constantly added and removed which is computationally intensive and bothersome to manage codewise.

-Instead we can use event delegation[^].
-Event delegation works by adding a single event listener onto the menu's container.
-This is made possible due to the concept of event bubbling—that is, events that happen lower down the Document tree, will bubble up to the container element.
-We can leverage jQuery's `on()` method which has event delegation baked in.
+Instead we can use event delegation[^] which is made possible by the concept of event bubbling.
+In short, events that originate from lower down the Document, propagate (and bubble up) to the parent container, all the way up to the Document root.

+In our particular case, we can add a single event listener onto the menu's container but only do something when the originating element was a menu option.
+To do this, we can use jQuery's `on()` method which has event delegation built in.

 ```JS
 Autocomplete.prototype.createMenu = function() {